-5.7 Already in Carlisle S106 agreements have had an important role in funding the delivery of school places, highways and transport improvements and open spaces amongst others.
-They will continue to have this vital role and following April 2015 the City Council will need to continue to work with Cumbria County Council and others to ensure the continued, sustainable use of S106 agreements in the future.
+- 5.7 In September 2013, Cumbria County Council adopted its Planning Obligations Policy.
+The policy document details the scope and range of planning obligations that Cumbria County Council as consultee, working with Cumbria's District and National Park authorities, may seek to secure through the planning process. - 5.8 Already in Carlisle S106 agreements have had an important role in funding the delivery of school places, highways and transport improvements and open spaces amongst others.
+They will continue to have this vital role and the City Council will continue to work with Cumbria County Council and others to ensure the continued, sustainable use of S106 agreements in the future.